Creating a Budget Template

 When you first start using YNAB, the concept of only budgeting what you have can be scary, especially when you want to plan ahead.
 Fear not!
 We're here to help you set up a budget template.

 A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only budgeting what you have.

 Create a goal for every category.
 If you have a category that you consider optional, feel free to either skip it (or hide/delete the category), though you’ll want to be sure to include your True Expenses.

 There are two specific types of goals you should use when building your template.

 - If you know exactly how much you'll need, and when you'll need it—$600 for car insurance in February, for example—set up a Target Category Balance by Date goal.
 YNAB will do the math and tell you how much to budget each month.
 This is a great option for savings goals like that big vacation or a new computer.

 - For things you'll need to budget for each month—like $500 for groceries—set up a Monthly Funding Goal.

 These two goal types will create an yellow alert in the category until the category is funded completely.

 With a goal assigned to every category, your budget will now tell you exactly how much you need to stay on track.
 With no categories selected, look at the Underfunded amount in the Inspector.
 That’s how much money you need to make this template work.

-Remember, your categories are orange, which just means they're underfunded.
+Remember, your categories are yellow, which just means they're underfunded.
 Soon you’ll fund them when you’re paid and budget to cover your goals.